ea1ii/eQSLcc-Downloader/README.md

 Multiple callsigns are possible.

-Usage is quiet straightforward but I could work some more instructions if requiere.
+Usage is quite straightforward but I could work some more instructions if requiered.
 Feel free to reach me with any question or any suggestion.

 <h2>Downloading</h2>